 Eating and Drinking

 Saung Angklung Udjo has one main restaurant serving Indonesian food only.
-There’s fried rice with different side dishes to opt, fried chicken for example.
+There’s fried rice with different side dishes to opt for, fried chicken for example.
 Sundanese food like nasi timbel is also on the menu.
 Try the local delicacy nasi timbel, aromatic steamed rice wrapped inside a banana leaf.

 For the drinks, actually it’s pretty basic.
 Get a cup of coffee or tea, served hot or iced.
 Or, sip a young coconut.
 Kolak pisang can be ordered if one wants an authentic Indonesian desert.
 Made from banana, coconut milk, brown sugar, and water.
 This is usually served warm, not too hot nor iced.